-And now that we’ve got that covered, let’s actually take a look at what cystitis so that we can get a better understanding of how we as pet owners can better care for our pets.
+And now that we’ve got that covered let’s look at what Cystitis is so we can better understand how we, as pet owners, can better care for our pets.

 What is Cystitis?

 The word ending “itis” literally means inflammation.
-An inflammation is actually a symptom rather than the condition itself.
-In this case, it’s an inflammation of the bladder which is mostly caused by bacteria but can also be caused by other problems.
+Inflammation is a symptom rather than the condition itself.
+In this case, it’s a bladder inflammation, mainly caused by bacteria, but other problems can also cause it.

 - Bladder stones,

-- And/or some type of anatomical problem/abnormality (most common in female dogs rather than male dogs)
+- And some anatomical problems/abnormalities (most common in female dogs rather than male dogs)

 Clinical Signs/ Symptoms of Cystitis

-What will you see in your dog if he or she might have cystitis?
-The number one thing that you will notice that will lead you to cystitis is blood in the urine.
-Of course, like we said, this could definitely be indicative of a bigger problem (like cancer/ tumors) or could be something smaller, like a stone.
+What will you see in your dog if they have Cystitis?
+The number one thing you will notice that will lead to Cystitis is blood in the urine.
+Of course, as we said, this could indicate a more significant problem (like cancer/ tumors) or something smaller, like a stone.

-Can also occur simultaneously with a urinary tract infection which will complicate matters as it will make it incredibly uncomfortable for your dog (or cat) pass urine.
-Also, he or she may feel the urge to or actually urinate often.
-If your pet keeps wanting to go out and keeps straining to urinate, there’s a good chance something is medically wrong and a UTI and/or cystitis might be part of it.
+Cystitis can also co-occur with a urinary tract infection, complicating matters as it will make it incredibly uncomfortable for your dog (or cat) to pass urine.
+Also, they may feel the urge to urinate often.
+If your pet wants to go out and keeps urinating, there’s a good chance something is medically wrong, and a UTI and Cystitis might be part of it.

 Diagnosing Cystitis in Dogs

-The first thing a vet will want to know is your dog’s own history and that of his/her family.
-If there is any dysuria, hematuria or pollakiuria in their history then there is a much higher chance your dog will suffer from cystitis.
+The first thing a vet will want to know is your dog’s history and that of their family.
+If there is any dysuria, hematuria, or pollakiuria in their history, then there is a much higher chance your dog will suffer from Cystitis.
 Other health issues can also increase a dog’s risk:

-Generally, isn’t enough for a definitive diagnosis for cystitis.
-This is why, your vet will likely collect a urine sample and conduct a urine culture in a lab.
+But health history, generally, isn’t enough for a definitive diagnosis of Cystitis.
+This is why your vet will likely collect a urine sample and conduct a urine culture in a lab.
 This can check for a urinary bladder infection.
-This urinalysis is usually done by drawing the urine through a syringe (rather than peeing in a cup like humans do).
+This urinalysis is usually done by drawing the urine through a syringe (rather than peeing in a cup-like humans do).
 This is just the best way to get an uncontaminated sample.

 Another way to identify…

-Pet has to be still to get a clear x-ray, he or she might have to be sedated for this.
+Or diagnose that your pet is suffering from Cystitis through plain radiographs (aka X-rays) or a radiograph with contrast (a dye that makes things appear in the X-ray).
+Since your pet has to be still to get a clear x-ray, they might have to be sedated.
 Ultrasounds are another option and may not require sedation.

-To treat the cystitis your vet will probably do something fairly routine like prescribe anti-inflammatory medications or antibiotics.
-He/she will probably also tell you to make sure your dog gets ample water or wet food; basically, special diets which can help with things like ridding the body of bacteria or helping to dissolve any crystals that may be in the bladder.
+To treat the Cystitis, your vet will probably do something reasonably routine, like prescribe anti-inflammatory medications or antibiotics.
+They will likely also tell you to ensure your dog gets ample water or wet food; special diets can help by ridding the body of bacteria or helping dissolve any crystals in the bladder.

-However, the main thing is to treat the cause of the inflammation rather than just the inflammation.
-If you don’t get to the root of things, it’s very likely that your dog will have recurring bladder problems.
+However, the main thing is treating the cause, not just the inflammation.
+If you don’t get to the root of things, your dog will likely have recurring bladder problems.

 This is why…

-We always like to recommend to folks that they should take a moment and due a bit of research on possibly purchasing a pet insurance policy for their pet.
-This way, if they do find themselves visiting their vet on a rather “regular” basis, they won’t be on the “hook” for 100% of all those medical bills.
+Visiting your veterinarian whenever your dog or cat suffers from Cystitis is essential.
+Each time, the root cause could be different, making creating a plan to avoid future occurrences so important.
+For this reason, we always recommend that folks take a moment and research possibly purchasing a pet insurance policy for their pet.
+This way, if they visit their vet on a “regular” basis, they won’t be on the “hook” for 100% of all those medical bills.